|

 | Side cheeks removed. |

-Unusually, the end points can be adjusted on both the horizontal and vertical axes.
+Unusually, the travel limits can be adjusted on both the horizontal and vertical axes.
 The adjustments are made from the front - there's no need to open the case.
 After adjustment the sticks must be recalibrated via the System>Hardware menu.

-Note that reducing travel will also reduce the resolution of the gimbal.
+Note that reducing the limits will also reduce the resolution.
 If you want to reduce the travel in both axes, a better option is just to screw down the sticks.

 The screen